jkosternl/animal-game/README.md

 * Starting it by executing: `java -jar target/animal-game-0.0.1-SNAPSHOT.jar`

 Start application in front-end by:
-* Open your browser
+* Open the following URL in your browser: `http://localhost:8080/`
-* browse to the exact location of the files, by adjusting the following path:
-`file:///location-of-files/html/index.html`

 # Game Controls
 You can control your own animal (purple color) by using the arrow keys on your keyboard.